AGSD-UK is a registered charity supporting those affected by Glycogen Storage Disease (GSD).

 Some of our key milestones

-• Von Gierke described an illness now called Glycogen Storage Disease 1 (von Gierke’s disease).
+It was in 1929 that Von Gierke first described an illness which is now called Glycogen Storage Disease 1 (von Gierke’s disease).

 • AGSD-UK founded by Ann Phillips and Sue Del Mar, mothers of children affected by Glycogen Storage Disease.